-The Management degree is accepted for transfer by many of the area universities and colleges.
-The degree is designed for working students.
-Students can earn a business related degree in the shortest amount of oncampus time.
+The Management degree is a transfer degree for working students that permits them to earn a business related degree in the shortest amount of on-campus time.
 This degree provides the foundation courses needed for a bachelor degree in the various business disciplines offered by many universities.